CLSherrod/clsherrod.github.io/_pages/about.md

 ## A quieter way of living, working, and creating

-I didn’t set out to write about fulfillment.
+I write about living a fulfilling life — not because I studied it, but because I had to rebuild mine.

 I arrived here after building businesses, burning out, and realizing that success without clarity wasn’t success at all.